-This webinar series hosted by the USDA FNS Office of Community Food Systems (OCFS) provides technical assistance that supports Farm to School grantees to develop, expand, and maintain robust farm to school programs, projects, or initiatives.
-The webinar topics were identified as topics of interest by farm to school grantees.
-The presentations feature OCFS national office staff, regional leads, farm to school grantees and other program partners.
+The Seeding Success Webinar Series is hosted by the Patrick Leahy Farm to School program and provides technical assistance to support Farm to School grantees to develop, expand, and maintain robust farm to school projects.
+Webinar topics have been identified as topics of interest by Farm to School grantees.
+The presentations feature USDA national office staff, regional Farm to School specialists, Farm to School grantees, and other program partners and stakeholders.
 Click on the links below to view these recordings and download relevant supporting material.

 - Seeding Success 2021

 Building off of the 2020 webinar series, these four webinars recorded in 2021 provide both an overview and additional resources for grant reporting and modifications, gardening ideas and best practices when operating under pandemic restrictions, innovative virtual farm to school education, and planning for long-term success in the farm to school realm.

 - Webinar 1: "Plotting and Planning": Kicking off the 2021 Seeding Success Series, this webinar features the Office of Community Food Systems staff summarizing grantee reporting requirements and reviewing the processes for submitting no cost extensions, as well as project and budget amendments.
 The Executive Director of the Charlie Cart Project, a FY 2019 Farm to School Implementation grantee, shares their experience with the grant modification process.

 - Webinar 2: "Weeding and Seeding": Farm to School grantees have faced various challenges while gardening through a pandemic.
 The Office of Community Food Systems will shares examples and best practices to overcome some of the challenges, like getting creative when opportunities for in-person interactions are limited.
 This webinar features guidance and tips from guest speaker Lauren McClean with the USDA Office of Food Safety and Brianna Dumas, with the Centers for Disease Control (CDC) on garden safety.